organicmaps/organicmaps.github.io/content/faq/bookmarks-02-remove/index.md

   order: 20
 ---

-On Android you can remove bookmark from from bookmarks list using longtap menu.
+On Android you can remove bookmark from the bookmarks list using longtap menu.

 On iOS: ???